superbrothers/kubernetes-docs/kubectl_api-resources.md

 ### Synopsis

-Print the supported API resources on the server
+Print the supported API resources on the server.

 ```
 kubectl api-resources [flags]